Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 Theoretically, the KAST notation allows one to give language-independent and thus modular semantics to constructs that require one to visit the entire language syntax, such as substitution or code generation, by simply giving their semantics in terms of KASTs and not worrying about the concrete language syntax.
 Practically, it gives a means to separate syntactic and semantic concerns, leaving the translation from concrete syntax to KAST to tools.

-In addition to capturing language/calculus/system syntax as KAST structures as explained, the `K` syntactic category also provides a *task sequentialization* list construct, writtenn `~>` and read "followed by" or "and then".
+In addition to capturing language/calculus/system syntax as KAST structures as explained, the `K` syntactic category also provides a *task sequentialization* list construct, written `~>` and read "followed by" or "and then".
 Idea being that if `t1`, ..., `tN` are computations, then `t1 ~> ... ~> tN` can be thought of as the computation consisting of `t1` followed by ... followed by `tN`.

 E.g. if `s1, s2 \in K` are KASTs corresponding to two statements in SIMPLE, then the semantics of sequential composition reduces `s1 s2` to `s1 ~> s2`, which will be further processed by using other rules: first `s1` will be fully evaluated, then `s2`.
-E.g. if `e1, e2 \in K` are KASTs corresponding to two expressions in SIMPLE, then the rewrite rules defining the evaluation strategy of addition will allow the expression `e1 + e2` to nondeterministically rewrite to either `e1 ~> [] + e2` or `e2 ~> e1 + []`, where `_+[]` and `[]+_` are two new K labels specifically added for this prupose.
+E.g. if `e1, e2 \in K` are KASTs corresponding to two expressions in SIMPLE, then the rewrite rules defining the evaluation strategy of addition will allow the expression `e1 + e2` to nondeterministically rewrite to either `e1 ~> [] + e2` or `e2 ~> e1 + []`, where `_+[]` and `[]+_` are two new K labels specifically added for this purpose.

 ### K Configurations
-A programming language semantics is typically driven by the syntax, but it often needs additional semantic data in order to properly capture the desired semantics of each langauge consturct.
+A programming language semantics is typically driven by the syntax, but it often needs additional semantic data in order to properly capture the desired semantics of each language construct.
 Such data may include a program environment mapping program variables to memory locations, a store mapping memory locations to values, one or more stacks for functions and exceptions, a multi-set (or bag) of threads, a set of held locks associated to each thread, etc. To distinguish the various semantic components from each other, in K we "wrap" them within suggestively named *cells* when we structure them together in a configuration.
-These cells are nothing but constructors taking the desired structure and yieding a configuration item.
+These cells are nothing but constructors taking the desired structure and yielding a configuration item.
 E.g. the `<store>` cell can be defined as an operation
 ```
 	store : Map -> CfgItem
 ```

 where `Map` is the sort of maps from say natural numbers to integers.
 Cells can be nested.

-K assumes such configurations are defined upfront, before the semantic rules are given, since thte structure of program configurations is an important aspect that gives K its modularity.
+K assumes such configurations are defined upfront, before the semantic rules are given, since the structure of program configurations is an important aspect that gives K its modularity.

 #### Configuration of SIMPLE
 SIMPLE has functions with abrupt termination, exceptions, dynamic threads with lock synchronization and memory sharing, and input/output.
 The initial configuration of SIMPLE: